 An actor on a long-running series, or a DOP brought in exclusively for a production and taking creative direction, may well be a ‘worker’ (or even an employee), not genuinely self-employed, even if they invoice through a loan-out company.

-The FWA’s remit will vary depending on the legal status of the person doing the work.
+The FWA’s remit varies depending on the legal status of the person doing the work.
 As well as enforcing employees’ rights, it may focus on worker specific protections such as guaranteed hours or reasonable notice of shifts.

-It will have no jurisdiction over genuine freelancers but it will have a specific mandate to tackle “bogus self-employment.”
+It has no jurisdiction over genuine freelancers but has a specific mandate to tackle “bogus self-employment.”
 This is where a business labels someone a “freelancer” but the FWA determines they are legally a “worker” and the FWA may step in to enforce their rights retrospectively for up to 6 years.

 The Act gives the FWA a comprehensive set of enforcement powers, based on existing enforcement bodies but expanded to cover its broader remit: